 Bulgarian food, relatively undiscovered, is making its way onto the culinary world map.

-The food of Bulgaria shares similarities with its neighbors.
+The food in Bulgaria has an Ottoman heritage and shares similarities with its neighbors.

 With the Black Sea to the east, Bulgaria borders Romania, Serbia, Macedonia, Greece and Turkey.

 While not exhaustive, this authentic Bulgarian food guide will introduce you to the country’s rich culinary tradition.